 - Double voiding to increasing emptying of urine from the bladder

 - Using laxatives to avoid constipation

 These techniques are often beneficial and help to stop the formation of bladder stones with minimal adverse effects on the individual.

 Transurethral cystolitholapaxy is a procedure that is commonly used to remove bladder stones in adults.
 The procedure involves the insertion of a cystoscope into the urethra, which is gentle pushed up into the bladder.
 The small camera at the end of the cystoscope helps to locate the stones, which can then be broken into fragments with lasers or ultrasound waves that are transmitted from the cystoscope.
 The resulting smaller pieces can usually be excreted when the patient next passes urine.

-This procedure occurs under local or general anaesthetic so that it is painless for most patients.
+This procedure occurs under a local or general anesthetic so that it is painless for most patients.
 Some individuals may acquire a urinary tract infection following the procedure and, for this reason, a short course of prophylactic antibiotics is routinely prescribed.
 Other complications may include injury to the bladder.